spacelift-io/user-documentation/docs/concepts/policy/trigger-policy.md

 ### Automated retries

-Here's another use case - sometimes Terraform or Pulumi deployments fail for a reason that has nothing to do with the code - think eventual consistency between various cloud subsystems, transient API errors etc. It would be great if you could restart the failed run.
+Here's another use case - sometimes OpenTofu/Terraform or Pulumi deployments fail for a reason that has nothing to do with the code - think eventual consistency between various cloud subsystems, transient API errors etc. It would be great if you could restart the failed run.
 Oh, and let's make sure new runs are not created in a crazy loop - since policy-triggered runs trigger another policy evaluation:

 ```opa
 package spacelift